ethereum/go-ethereum/docs/_clef/Tutorial.md

 INFO [07-01|14:05:56.031] Credential store updated   key=0xd9c9cd5f6779558b6e0ed4e6acf6b1947e7fa1f3
 ```

+Note that Clef does not really 'unlock' an account, it just abstracts the process of providing the
+password away from the end-user in specific, predefined scenarios.
+If an account password
+exists in the Clef vault and the rule evaluates to "Approve" then Clef decrypts the password,
+uses it to decrypt the key, does the requested signing and then re-locks the account.

 ### Implementing rules

-Clef can be instructed to run the attested rule file simply by passing the path to `rules.js`
+Clef can be instructed to run an attested rule file simply by passing the path to `rules.js`
 to the `--rules` flag:

 ```sh